 4. Mediation.
 Mediation is a voluntary, private means of resolving conflict.
 It brings the parties together with a trained mediator in an informal, neutral setting to discuss their dispute and to find a lasting solution to it.
 If a matter is referred to mediation, the timing/deadline requirements outlined in these procedures are suspended.
 If any party to a conflict is unwilling to engage in mediation or if the parties are unable to resolve the conflict through mediation, the matter may be referred to a disciplinary proceeding for resolution if it involves allegations of prohibited conduct.
 When parties successfully resolve their dispute through mediation, the mediator will notify the Director that the matter has been resolved.

 5. Restorative Dialogue.
 Students will meet with trained facilitators for a mediated dialogue aimed at resolving conflict and addressing behaviors that may not rise to the level of a Code violation but have caused individual or community harm.
-Participation in restorative dialogue is voluntary and may or may not result in a formal agreement between students or groups of students.
+Participation in a restorative dialogue is voluntary and may or may not result in a formal agreement between students or groups of students.

 Disciplinary (lower-level resolutions)